JohriLab/Bvalcalc/docs/source/guides/demography.rst

 Demographic inference is confounded by the linked effects of selection; see `Johri et al. (2021) <https://doi.org/10.1093/molbev/msab050>`_ for biases in MSMC-like and SFS-based approaches, and `Marsh and Johri.
 (2024) <https://doi.org/10.1093/molbev/msae118>`_ for biases in ARG-based approaches.

-To best avoid biases, it is essential to only use the most neutrally-evolving sites for demographic inference , i.e. the sites least affected by sweeps and BGS (highest B).
+To avoid biases, it is essential to only use the most neutrally-evolving sites for demographic inference , i.e. the sites least affected by sweeps and BGS (highest B).

 Using ``--Bmap`` (see :doc:`B-map Utilities for VCF <../modules/bmap_utils>`), we can use a B-map from ``--genome`` to filter a VCF or CSV to keep only the most neutrally evolving sites.